Apple Notes vs OneNote (2026): Apple or Microsoft Default?

 Neither vendor offers a clean two-way migration path.
 The pragmatic options:

-Apple Notes → OneNote.
-The Notes app exports individual notes to PDF or copy-paste.
-For bulk migration, the Exporter app (third-party Mac utility) writes notes as Markdown or HTML files; OneDrive sync then surfaces them in the desktop OneNote, where users can paste into pages.
-Folder structure does not survive; expect to rebuild the section/notebook hierarchy by hand.
+Moving from Apple Notes to OneNote usually means exporting individual notes to PDF or copy-pasting them.
+For bulk migration, the third-party Exporter app on Mac can write notes as Markdown or HTML.
+OneDrive can then surface those files near OneNote, where users paste them into pages.
+Folder structure does not survive, so expect to rebuild notebooks and sections by hand.

-OneNote → Apple Notes.
-OneNote has no native export to a format Apple Notes ingests directly.
-Print-to-PDF page by page is the cleanest path for archival; for active editing, paste each section into a new Apple Notes folder.
-Inking and embedded audio do not round-trip and require manual recapture.
+Moving from OneNote to Apple Notes is worse because OneNote has no native export format that Apple Notes ingests directly.
+Print-to-PDF page by page is the cleanest archival path.
+For active editing, paste each section into a new Apple Notes folder.
+Inking and embedded audio do not round-trip cleanly and usually need manual recapture.

-Either → Atlas.
-Atlas accepts Markdown, HTML, and PDF.
-The migration path that preserves the most fidelity is to export both sources to PDF, then upload to Atlas, where the AI Q&A indexes the body text across both archives.
+Atlas accepts Markdown, HTML, and PDF, so the highest-fidelity path from either app is usually PDF export followed by upload into Atlas, where AI Q&A can index body text across both archives.

 For users with under 200 pages of notes in either tool, manual migration takes a few hours.
-For users with multi-thousand-page archives, migrate selectively rather than wholesale; the cost of full migration rarely outperforms keeping both archives indexed in Atlas.
+For multi-thousand-page archives, migrate selectively instead of wholesale.
+The cost of full migration rarely beats keeping both archives indexed in Atlas.

 Privacy, Encryption, and Compliance

-Apple Notes. iCloud sync uses Apple-managed keys by default.
-Users on Advanced Data Protection get end-to-end encryption that Apple cannot decrypt.
-Locked Notes use AES-256 with a per-note password.
-Apple states user content is not used to train Apple Intelligence.
+Apple Notes uses Apple-managed keys for iCloud sync by default.
+Users who enable Advanced Data Protection get end-to-end encryption that Apple cannot decrypt, and Locked Notes use AES-256 with a per-note password.
+Apple also states that user content is not used to train Apple Intelligence.

-OneNote.
-TLS in transit, AES-256 at rest under Microsoft-managed keys.
+OneNote uses TLS in transit and AES-256 at rest under Microsoft-managed keys.
 Personal accounts are not end-to-end encrypted.
-Microsoft 365 Business and Enterprise add SOC 2 Type II coverage, customer-managed keys (Double Key Encryption), DLP, eDiscovery, and conditional access.
-Microsoft published an opt-out path for using customer content in foundation-model training; the default for Microsoft 365 commercial tenants is opt-out.
+Microsoft 365 Business and Enterprise add SOC 2 Type II coverage, customer-managed keys through Double Key Encryption, DLP, eDiscovery, and conditional access.
+Microsoft has published an opt-out path for using customer content in foundation-model training, and Microsoft 365 commercial tenants are opted out by default.

-Atlas.
-TLS in transit, AES-256 at rest, vendor SOC 2 Type II in progress at the time of writing.
-Uploads not used to train third-party foundation models.
+Atlas uses TLS in transit and AES-256 at rest, with vendor SOC 2 Type II in progress at the time of writing.
+Uploads are not used to train third-party foundation models.

 For health, legal, and financial data, Apple Notes with ADP plus Locked Notes is the strongest privacy posture for a single user.
 For enterprise governance (DLP, eDiscovery, retention policies), OneNote on Microsoft 365 Business or higher is the only option in this comparison that ships those controls.